Return to the main page

 The chairs in the relaxation room fold almost flat but you can also sleep in the napping room on thin futon pillows or in the “Multi-Purpose Room” where they lay out foam futons with built in headrests.
 Blankets are free and available at reception.
 And if you’re still worried that you won’t get a good night’s sleep, they offer access to the “Premium Lounge” for an additional ¥1,500 where the chairs fold fully flat (think first class plane seats) and access is restricted.
 Note these are onsen relaxation rooms and so mens and women are mixed in the same room.
 There is a separate female section in the main relaxation room and a female-only premium lounge.
 Luggage can be stored at reception and there are barcode lockers for small, valuable items.
 Why stay at a dormitory for the same price?

 They have three packages:

 - Stay Course.
 You can stay between 8pm and 10am the following day.
-Include breakfast.
+Includes breakfast.

 - Welcome Course.
 Similar to the Stay Course, but you can stay for 14 hours from your late arrival (latest 2pm the next day).
-Includes breakfast and the shuttle bus from the airport.
+Includes breakfast and a shuttle bus from the airport.